 Single network architecture was used in the study.
 The network architecture consists of four input units, two hidden layers with four hidden units (nodes) and one output unit.
+This structure performed better than other configurations that we tested.
 The network structure is shown in Figure 3.
 The inputs Z_1 , Z_2 , Z_3 and Z_4 to the neural network consists of water/cement ratio, cement, fine aggregate and coarse aggregate respectively.

-5.0 Results
+9.0 Results

-Table 1 shows the experimentally determined strength for different mixture ratios for washed-gravel concrete mixtures represented by Y.
+Table 1 shows the experimentally determined strength for different mixture ratios for granite-concrete mixtures represented by Y.